Designing an Employee Hypertension Program

 Hypertension is high blood pressure over time.
 The disease leads to heart attacks, strokes, kidney failure, and other adverse outcomes.
 Surprisingly, high blood pressure is the most preventable treatable risk factor for cardiovascular disease.
 Treatment is an inexpensive, daily medication.

 Nearly 67 million Americans — 1 in 3 adults — have uncontrolled hypertension.
 In our local Employee population of 26,000 at Penn Medicine, nearly half were hypertensive or pre-hypertensive, despite access to great care.
-Moreover, our Health System paid more than $3 million annually in claims related to hypertension.
+The care of these events totaled over $3 million annually in claims related to hypertension.

 Our Innovation Center was empowered by executive leadership to tackle this problem.
 How might we redesign effective care pathways for our employees — and then extend this learning to our patients?